ecoronado92/hdp/README.md

+# HLDA
-# This is an implementation of Hierarchical Latent Dirichlet Allocation
+This is an implementation of Hierarchical Latent Dirichlet Allocation